aleksey00/dust-fairy/README.md

 <!-- Pictures here UPLOADING... -->
 [![forthebadge](https://forthebadge.com/images/badges/reading-6th-grade-level.svg)](https://media.giphy.com/media/I1U9DTjCqOF3i/giphy.gif)

-Junction box came with some challenges.
-Since it is airtight, it arrived with plastic panels concaved.
-It was impossible to open without first drilling a hole in it.
+Junction box arrived with plastic panels concaved.
+Great to know that it is airtight, however it was impossible to open without first drilling a hole in it.
 Then it took some time heating the panels and straighten them out.

 With DIN rails arranged it was easy to place and organize components.
 I used 18/10 wire to color code different voltage power supplies.
 Wire is a solid cooper and easy to shape.
 However I wish I had bigger size box to separate each layer with plastic cable organizer.
 My setup worked for me well.